GLP-1 Companion · Guides

 For the full breakdown of timing strategies, see our oral Wegovy and fiber timing guide.

-Multiple US-based practitioners and nutritionists recommend psyllium over inulin as first-line fiber for GLP-1 users specifically because inulin’s fermentation can worsen bloating in people whose digestion is already slowed.
+Multiple practitioners and nutritionists recommend psyllium over inulin as first-line fiber for GLP-1 users specifically because inulin’s fermentation can worsen bloating in people whose digestion is already slowed.
 This concern is valid.
-We address it openly because a brand that hides uncomfortable data is not a brand worth trusting.
-The bloating is temporary and manageable with gradual dosing, but you should know about it before you start.
+The bloating is temporary and manageable with gradual dosing, but it is a real consideration when choosing your starting fiber.

 Fiber is not a replacement for medical advice